canonical/ubuntu-core-desktop/README.md

 1. Download and decompress the two image files and place them in the same directory.

-2. Start a virtual machine with the following command:
+2. Add an image as a VM launchable from GNOME Boxes or virt-manager:
     ```
+    virt-install --connect qemu:///session --name core-desktop \
+      --memory 2048 --vcpus 2 --boot uefi --os-variant ubuntu20.04 \
+      --video virtio,accel3d=yes --graphics spice \
+      --import --disk path=$(pwd)/pc.img,format=raw
+    ```
+    (We use the virt-install because the GNOME Boxes seems to create a legacy BIOS VM when adding the image).

+3. Let the VM boot and and automatically restart once as part of the setup process.
+Once it settles, you can close the virt-viewer window and manage the VM with GNOME Boxes.

+4. Follow the `gnome-initial-setup` wizard to create a user, and you'll be dropped into an unconfined desktop session.

+At present, the wizard fails to make the created user an administrator, limiting what is possible.
+For now, I've left the root account open with a blank password as a stop-gap measure.

+It is also possible to launch the image outside of GNOME Boxes or virt-manager with a command like the following:

+```
     qemu-system-x86_64 -smp 2 -m 2048 -machine accel=kvm \
       -device virtio-vga,virgl=on -display gtk,gl=on \
       -net nic,model=virtio -net user,hostfwd=tcp::8022-:22 \
       -drive file=/usr/share/OVMF/OVMF_CODE.fd,if=pflash,format=raw,unit=0,readonly=on \
       -drive file=pc.img,cache=none,format=raw,id=main,if=none \
-      -drive file=assertions.img,format=raw,id=assertions,if=none,readonly=on \
-      -device virtio-blk-pci,drive=main,bootindex=1 \
+      -device virtio-blk-pci,drive=main,bootindex=1
-      -device nec-usb-xhci,id=xhci \
-      -device usb-storage,bus=xhci.0,removable=on,drive=assertions
 ```
-3. Let the VM boot and and automatically restart once as part of the seeding process.
-The GDM greeter will appear during this process, but you won't be able to log in.

-4. After the reboot, wait for the GDM login screen to appear again.
-   Try logging in with the username "ubuntu" and password "ubuntu".
-   If it fails, wait 30 seconds and try again (it is loading the user account from the assertions image).

-This will dump you in a minimal X session with an xterm.
-A user instance of systemd will be running, along with a D-Bus session bus managed by that instance.

-The "/usr/share/wayland-sessions" directory is writable, and should allow the launch of a fully confined desktop session from the display manager.

 ## Testing a confined desktop session